-Please note: You may earn ABA Tier 1 credits for this course if you complete it as part of course 24657, "Deafness with Autism."
-Course 24657 contains recordings of four events from this series presented by Advanced Bionics.
-ABA Tier 1 CEUs can be earned only when all modules are completed as part of course 24657.
+Please note: You may earn ABA Tier 1 credits for this course if you complete it as part of course 36861, "Deafness with Autism: A Multi-Disciplinary Approach."
+ABA Tier 1 CEUs can only be earned when completed as part of course 36861.

-- After this course learners will be able to list components of completing a thorough case history review and list unique assessment strategies to use during evaluation in order to write appropriate intervention goals.
+- After this course, participants will be able to list components of completing a thorough case history review and list unique assessment strategies to use during evaluation in order to write appropriate intervention goals.

-- After this course learners will be able to list unique intervention strategies that can be used to meet success within therapy sessions.
+- After this course, participants will be able to list unique intervention strategies that can be used to meet success within therapy sessions.

-- After this course learners will be able to describe the importance of interdisciplinary referral, evaluation and collaboration to meet the needs of children with deafness and ASD.
+- After this course, participants will be able to describe the importance of interdisciplinary referral, evaluation and collaboration to meet the needs of children with deafness and ASD.

 |5-10 Minutes||Obtaining a thorough case history|